-Those first few weeks of caring for your newborn (and yourself) are full of lots of love and learning.
+The first month of caring for your newborn (and yourself) is full of lots of love and learning.
 So much of your one month old’s day is full of feeding, diapers, and sleep.
-I’d love to share some common questions that I get at this age and a one month old sleep schedule.
+I’d love to share a one month old sleep schedule and answer some common questions I get about weeks 4, 5, 6, and 7.

 A wake window is the amount of time your baby is awake between one nap and the next.
-At one month, we begin to see wake windows that are around 50-90 minutes.
-At 4 weeks, wake windows are going to be closer to 50-70 minutes and by 8 weeks they might be closer to 60-90.
+It's important to know that wake windows are simply typical ranges that vary from baby to baby.
+At one month, we see wake windows that are around 50-90 minutes.
+Wake windows for 4 week old babies are going to be closer to 50-70 minutes, while wake windows for 6 week old babies are around 55-80 minutes.
+Then, as they reach 7 weeks old or older, wake windows might be closer to 60-90 minutes.
 Usually, we see that babies have shorter wake windows in the morning and longer wake windows before bedtime.

-At one month old, wake windows are a great guideline, but I want you to watch for sleepy cues.
-Sleepy cues are the signs your baby uses to communicate that he’s tired, ready for a nap, or overtired.
+Wake windows for 4, 5, 6, and 7 week olds are great guidelines, but I also want you to watch for sleepy cues.
+Sleepy cues are the signs your baby uses to communicate that they're tired, ready for a nap, or overtired.

-What is a sample schedule for a 1 month old?
+What is a sample schedule for a 1 month old?anchor

 Your one month old’s day might look something like this: